We've been featured in:

 How Much Could You Claim For Surgical Negligence?

 Every claim is different.
 This is because the level of pain and suffering experienced and the financial losses brought about are different for each claimant.
-If your medical negligence claim is successful for a retained foreign object, you will be awarded a settlement that consists of up to two Heads of Loss.
-Firstly, we have general damages that will compensate for the harm caused.
+If your medical negligence claim is successful for a retained foreign object, your compensation may be made up of 2 heads of loss:

-When calculating the general damages head of a claim, the report from the independent medical assessment will be used alongside a publication called the Judicial College Guidelines (JCG), which consists of compensation guideline brackets based on past court cases that had success.
+When calculating the general damages, solicitors can use a report from the independent medical assessment alongside the Judicial College Guidelines (JCG).
+This document is useful to them because it consists of compensation guideline brackets covering all kinds of harm.

-We’ve included some figures from the JCG in the table below.
+We’ve included some figures from the JCG, aside from the first entry, in the table below.
 They are to be used only as a guide.
 The value of your own claim will depend on your circumstances.

 Examples Of Special Damages For Claims Involving A Retained Foreign Object

 Some claimants can be eligible to receive another payment, called special damages.
-This is a second head of claim.
 It can account for the financial impact of the harm you’ve experienced.

 For example, you could be reimbursed for: